Instituto Conmemorativo Gorgas de Estudios de la Salud

 The Instituto Conmemorativo Gorgas de Estudios de la Salud (The Gorgas Memorial Institute for Health Studies (GMI)) is a medical research institution that has been dedicated for more than 80 years on investigating diseases in the tropics and preventive medicine.
+Established in 1921, GMI had its building inaugurated in Panama City in 1928.
+It was administered by the United States until 1990.
+Since 1990, it has been a part of the Ministry of Health of the Government of Panama.

 History

 The institute was created in 1921 by Dr. Belisario Porras, to honor Dr. William Crawford Gorgas, who eradicated yellow fever in Panama.
 This achievement allowed the construction of the Panama Canal.
 Gorgas Memorial Laboratories was inaugurated in 1928 on Arosemena Avenue.
 Its expertise in studying the diseases of the tropics originated from the necessity to eradicate yellow fever and control malaria in the cities of Panama and Colon with the construction of the Panama Canal.

 Research

 This triumph, led by Dr. William C. Gorgas in the first years of the 20th century, was achieved by one of the largest and most successful community-level public health interventions ever recorded in the history of medicine.
 Since then, many emerging and reemerging diseases have been studied at GMI and physicians and scientists of many nationalities working there have made significant contributions to medicine in the tropics.
 These collaborations and lines of investigation have continued up to the present.